karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### 5. Response

-Kong receives the response from the upstream service and send it back to the downstream client in a streaming fashion.
-At this point Kong will execute subsequent plugins added to that particular API that implement a hook in the `header_filter` phase.
+Qordoba receives the response from the upstream service and send it back to the downstream client in a streaming fashion.
+At this point Qordoba will execute subsequent plugins added to that particular API that implement a hook in the `header_filter` phase.

-Once the `header_filter` phase of all registered plugins has been executed, the following headers will be added by Kong and the full set of headers be sent to the client:
+Once the `header_filter` phase of all registered plugins has been executed, the following headers will be added by Qordoba and the full set of headers be sent to the client:

-- `Via: kong/x.x.x`, where `x.x.x` is the Kong version in use
+- `Via: qordoba/x.x.x`, where `x.x.x` is the Qordoba version in use
-- `Kong-Proxy-Latency: <latency>`, where `latency` is the time in milliseconds between Kong receiving the request from the client and sending the request to your upstream service.
+- `Qordoba-Proxy-Latency: <latency>`, where `latency` is the time in milliseconds between Qordoba receiving the request from the client and sending the request to your upstream service.
-- `Kong-Upstream-Latency: <latency>`, where `latency` is the time in milliseconds that Kong was waiting for the first byte of the upstream service response.
+- `Qordoba-Upstream-Latency: <latency>`, where `latency` is the time in milliseconds that Qordoba was waiting for the first byte of the upstream service response.

-Once the headers are sent to the client, Kong will start executing registered plugins for that API that implement the `body_filter` hook.
+Once the headers are sent to the client, Qordoba will start executing registered plugins for that API that implement the `body_filter` hook.
 This hook may be called multiple times, due to the streaming nature of Nginx itself.
 Each chunk of the upstream response that is successfully processed by such